Unseen No More

 Readers will uncover:

-• A fresh lens on Impostor Syndrome from both psychological and emotional perspectives
+A renewed perspective on Impostor Syndrome through both psychological and emotional lenses.

-“For years, I wore brilliance like an invisibility cloak, shining, but unseen.
-It wasn’t until I realized that visibility isn’t given, it’s claimed, that I stood tall and stopped apologizing for my light.”
+“For years, I carried brilliance like an invisibility cloak—glowing, yet unnoticed.
+Only when I understood that visibility isn’t granted but claimed did I finally rise without apologizing for my light.”

 — Evelyn Carter